leedo/fuhbot/README.md

 ## Writing plugins

-Plugins should inherit from `Fuhbot::Plugin`, and can use the `prepare_plugin` method to setup any attributes when the bot is started.
+Plugins should import `Fuhbot::Plugin`, and can use the `prepare_plugin` method to setup any attributes when the bot is started.